We change the world.

 • International career prospects: New global education paradigm, with internship opportunities at global companies and organizations

-Type of University: SUNY Korea is an international member of the State University of New York system, the largest and most comprehensive state university system in the United States.
+Type of School: SUNY Korea is an international member of the State University of New York system, the largest and most comprehensive state university system in the United States.

 Size of Campus: SUNY Korea is housed at Incheon Global Campus, a single multi-institutional campus which will serve more than 10,000 students from around the world.

-Number of Students: There are approximately 380 students enrolled at SUNY Korea, one-third of whom are studying in graduate programs.
+Number of Students: There are approximately 540 students enrolled at SUNY Korea, 11% of whom are studying in graduate programs.

 Colleges, Programs, and Degrees: